Reusable Nappies vs Disposable Nappies : Cost Comparison

 ** We assume that nappies aren't tumble dried by themselves but as part of shared load with other washing.
 Also assumes an 'average' tumble dryer, not most efficient or least efficient.
 Heat pump tumble dryers are most efficient!
 Assumes that nappies account for 1/3 of a full load and that the dryer is only used for half the year.

-Yes, you will save will save approximately £303 for your first child by using reusable nappies instead of disposable nappies.
+Yes, you will save will save money using reusable nappies.
+In the UK, that amounts to approximately £373 for your first child by using reusable nappies instead of disposable nappies.
 It's also easy to save even more money when using reusable nappies:

 - Use for more than one child or sell them onwards